Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Theory

-This permutation invariance of aggregate demand function exists because, under the exogeneity assumption, the aggregate demand function is simply the sum (or integral) of individual choice functions that are themselves invariant to permutation.
+This permutation invariance of the aggregate demand function exists because, under the exogeneity assumption, the aggregate demand function is simply the sum (or integral) of individual choice functions that are themselves invariant to permutation.
 Hence, changes to the order of competitors have no impact on the aggregated result.
-When the assumption of exogeneity is not satisfied, the aggregate demand function does not retain the permutation invariance, notwithstanding the fact that the individual-level choice function exhibit permutation invariance.
+When the assumption of exogeneity is not satisfied, the aggregate demand function does not retain the permutation invariance, even though the individual-level choice function exhibits permutation invariance.
+We will return to this issue in $\S$\ref{ssec:endo}.

+Our Assumptions \ref{assumpt_id} (identity independence) and \ref{assumpt_perminv} (permutation invariance) are fairly standard in the choice modeling literature, although they might not always be explicitly stated as such.
+Table \ref{tbl:choice_models} summarizes models that satisfy these assumptions.
+Please see Web Appendix \ref{sec:appendix_per_inv} for detailed derivations of how these models satisfy permutation invariance.

-\begin{restatable}{thm}{mainthm} For any offer set $\mathcal{S}_t \subset \{1, 2, 3, \dots, J_t\}$, if a choice function $\pi: \{ u_{ijt}: j \in \mathcal{S}_t\} \rightarrow \mathbb{R}^{|\mathcal{S}_t|}$ where $u_{ijt}$ represents the index tuple $\{X_{jt}, I_{it}, \varepsilon_{ijt}\}$ satisfies assumption \ref{assumpt_exogenous}, \ref{assumpt_id} and \ref{assumpt_perminv}, Then there exists suitable $\rho$, $\phi_1$ and $\phi_2$ such that
+\begin{restatable}{thm}{mainthm} For any offer set $\mathcal{S}_t \subset \{1, 2, 3, \dots, J_t\}$, if a choice function $\pi: \{ u_{ijt}: j \in \mathcal{S}_t\} \rightarrow \mathbb{R}^{|\mathcal{S}_t|}$ where $u_{ijt}$ represents the index tuple $\{X_{jt}, p_{jt}, I_{it}, \varepsilon_{ijt}\}$ satisfies Assumption \ref{assumpt_exogenous}, \ref{assumpt_id} and \ref{assumpt_perminv}, then there exists suitable $\rho$, $\phi_1$ and $\phi_2$ such that

 \end{restatable}